Building an Order-Flow Trading System for Crypto Markets

 Manual Research Workflow

-• 5.
-Turn observations into rejection rules: Most of the practical edge comes from rejecting bad conditions: wide spreads, noisy volatility, fast refill against the trade, stale streams, and ambiguous private order state.
+- 5. Turn observations into rejection rules: Most of the practical edge comes from rejecting bad conditions: wide spreads, noisy volatility, fast refill against the trade, stale streams, and ambiguous private exchange state.
 Sources: [BINANCE_WS] [BINANCE_USER] [BINANCE_TRADING]

 Workflow

-• 4.
-Score only after costs: Build a hand-weighted baseline first.
-Emit a buy, sell-inventory, or no-trade decision only when the estimated edge clears all expected execution costs and risk buffers.
+- 4. Score only after costs: Build a hand-weighted baseline first.
+Emit a buy, sell-existing-inventory, or no-trade decision only when the estimated edge clears all expected execution costs and risk buffers.
 Sources: [BINANCE_FILTERS] [BINANCE_TRADING]

-• 5.
-Paper and demo trade before live credentials: Replay receive-time events, simulate queue position, maker fills, taker slippage, partial fills, cancel latency, fees, and rejected orders.
-Then validate order placement against Demo Mode before live trading is enabled.
+- 5. Paper and non-production tests before production credentials: Replay receive-time events, simulate queue position, maker fills, taker slippage, partial fills, cancel latency, fees, and rejected orders.
+Validate DEMO or TESTNET venue routing where supported, then keep exchange writes behind explicit EXECUTION_MODE gates.
 Sources: [BINANCE_DEMO] [BINANCE_TRADING] [SDK_README]

-• 6.
-Add guarded execution: Add read-only account state before trade keys.
-Live orders require explicit enablement, client order IDs, tiny size caps, stale-data stops, daily loss limits, and reconciled private order events.
+- 6. Add guarded execution: Add read-only account state before trade keys.
+Exchange writes require explicit enablement, client order IDs, tiny size caps, stale-data stops, daily loss limits, matching venue routing, and reconciled private order events.
 Sources: [BINANCE_USER] [BINANCE_TRADING]

 Controlled Rollout

-• Phase 0: Public data recorder with deterministic replay and sequence-gap alerts.
+- Phase 0: Public data recorder with deterministic replay and sequence-gap logs.
 Sources: [BINANCE_WS]

 Hard Risk Gates

-• Spread, short-horizon volatility, or slippage above approved regime.
+- Spread, short-horizon volatility, or slippage outside the approved regime.
 Sources: [BINANCE_MARKET] [CKS2014]

 SDK Implementation Surfaces